 Quick answer

-The essential 48-hour rules after any injectable: no alcohol, no NSAIDs (ibuprofen, aspirin), no heat (sauna, hot yoga, hot tubs), no massage or pressure on the treated area.
-For fillers specifically: sleep with head elevated, no face-down sleeping, no aggressive makeup application.
-For microneedling: no sweating, no sun, no active skincare (retinoids, acids).
-Most concerns that arise in the first 72 hours are swelling or bruising — which resolve on their own.
+Essential 48-hour rules after any injectable: no alcohol, no NSAIDs (ibuprofen, aspirin, naproxen), no heat (sauna, hot yoga, hot tubs), no massage or pressure on the treated area, no strenuous exercise.
+For filler specifically: sleep with your head elevated, no face-down sleeping, gentle makeup application only.
+For microneedling: no sweating, no sun, no active skincare (retinoids, AHAs, BHAs).
+Most concerns in the first 72 hours — bruising, mild swelling, minor asymmetry — resolve on their own by the 2-week review.

 Why 48 hours is the magic window